prmtl/starwars_explorer/README.md

  * For testing views I would try to use tool like Cypress
  * Depending of the use case of the app it might be worth exposing API of some kind (REST, or GQL) and then use that API to implement fancy UI.
  * Add Makefile as a helper for running common commands
+ * Dir with uploads should be put on a volume in docker compose config to do not loose files when recreating container, but for dev it is OK.